Sndrahel/Back-AND-Better/README.md

 #### - Scope (Which features, based on information from the strategy plane, do you want to include in your design?)
 To make the site easy to use and accessible, it should be properly.

+#### - Structures (How is the information structured and how is it logically grouped?)
+Pages: Home, About, Contact

+- The home page
+- The about page
+- The contact page is a clean and simple contact-us form.